Home Sale Profit Calculator [Based on 2026 Data]

 In fact, 6% is still the average and standard realtor commission across the country.

-For homeowners who are really good negotiators, this is a number you might be able to get down to 5%.
-However, anything below that is fairly uncommon.
+For homeowners who are really good negotiators, this is a number you might be able to get down to 5% or even better, negotiate a flat fee.

 Here’s why: